lgwillmore/warden/README.md

 ## A Quick Intro

-Let us say we have a blog site and we have the following entities: `User` and `Article`.
+Let us say we have a blog site, and we have the following entities: `User` and `Article`.

 We would like the following authorization rules:

  - Any `User` can read any `Article`
  - The author of an `Article` can modify and delete their `Article`
- - A `User` must be be an Author to be able to create an article.
+ - A `User` must be an Author to be able to create an article.

 ### Policies